 Events & Registration

 The contractor works 24 hours a day, seven days a week during construction, usually completing up to 500 feet per day, barring mechanical or weather/sea condition delays.
-This means that active construction moves quickly and will only be in front of any building or area for two or three days.
+This means that active construction moves quickly and will only be in front of any particular building or area for two or three days.
 Pipelines running along the beach outside of the fenced area can safely be crossed where the contractor places crossover sand ramps over the pipes.
 The public should keep away from lines and only cross them at the sand crossovers.

 As the project will take place during sea turtle nesting season, the contractor will comply with the requirements of the Endangered Species Act and the Marine Mammals Protection Act.